Ellenbrook line: Rolling stock

 Nine three-car Transperth B-series trains were planned to run Ellenbrook line services upon the line's opening.
 These trains entered service between 2004 and 2019, originally for the Mandurah and Yanchep lines, and consist of three cars each with two doors on the side of each car.
 The introduction of C-series trains to the Mandurah and Yanchep lines in 2024 allowed for some B-series trains to be freed up for use on the Ellenbrook line.
 Trains were planned to be stabled and maintained at Claisebrook railcar depot near the Perth central business district and the future Bellevue railcar depot at the end of the Midland line.
 Provisions have been made for a future depot along the Ellenbrook line in Henley Brook with capacity for twelve six-car trains.

 Patronage

 The Ellenbrook line branch was forecast to have 11,753 boardings per weekday upon opening, increasing to 18,070 boardings in 2031.
 The busiest station was forecast to be Ellenbrook station, with 8,016 boardings by 2031, followed by Whiteman Park station with 3,795 boardings, Ballajura station with 3,084 boardings, Noranda station with 1,810 boardings, and Morley station with 1,365 boardings.
 On the first weekday of service, the Ellenbrook line branch had almost 4,500 passengers, and as of July 2025, the branch is receiving 5,364 boardings per weekday.
-In the year to June 2025, the line as a whole had 1,961,838 boardings.
+In the year to June 2025, the line as a whole had 1,961,838 boardings, and 3,979,302 boardings in the year to June 2026.